Completion & Final Refit

 The completion stage uses a three-level fallback chain to predict each missing marker’s image position:

-- Hex-neighbor midpoint (via
+- Lattice-neighbor midpoint (via

 Projective Center for Completion Markers